 You are thinking of getting a divorce.
 You might not even be sure at this point, but you need to talk to someone.
 The whole idea can be scary.
 Are you committing yourself to divorce just by meeting with a divorce lawyer?
 Will he or she understand your situation?
 And most importantly of all, how can he or she help you?

+It’s important to make good use of this time.
 It is recommended you make the best use of your consultation time by bringing along financial papers, tax returns, and, if possible, a list of assets and liabilities.
 However, that’s not absolutely necessary.

 Here are some of the questions you should be prepared to ask: